Last Updated on: 29th May 2023, 03:18 pm

 - It may take a few weeks before it imitates the noises.

 - Reward them with treats and praise when it succeeds.

 Conure parrots make good pets.
 If you’re willing to share time, they’ll start to bond with you.
-If done right, you could end up with a funny, entertaining, and loving avian companion for many 20-30 years.
+Then, you’ll have a funny, entertaining, and loving bird for around 15-20 years.